softwaresalt/.salt/AzureDevOps/AzDO.Guidelines.SprintRetrospectives.md

 ## Reference
 ### Overall: Iteration Retrospectives (1)
-Retrospectives are effective tools for helping teams learn from experience, but after a project, it’s too late (for that project).
-Agile teams deliver frequently, but often can’t afford to do a full project retrospective after each delivery.
+Retrospectives are effective tools for helping teams learn from experience, but after a project, itâ€™s too late (for that project).
+Agile teams deliver frequently, but often canâ€™t afford to do a full project retrospective after each delivery.

 Therefore: Hold short retrospectives at the end of each iteration.

 They typically take 15-60 minutes; when this is first done it will tend to take on the longer side.
 Invite the whole development team.
-[But – there may be power issues related to management, so be careful about these.]
+[But â€“ there may be power issues related to management, so be careful about these.]

-Note that iteration retrospectives don’t preclude project retrospectives.
+Note that iteration retrospectives donâ€™t preclude project retrospectives.

 Related Patterns: Section II.
 Safety discusses ways to make people comfortable sharing their concerns.
 Section III.
 Language considers a couple speech patterns you may want to be aware of.
 Section IV.
 Structure looks at different ways to organize the retrospective session.
 Finally, section V. Outcomes considers how the team takes the results of a retrospective and applies it back into the project.

 ### Safety: Safe Space (2)
-Most people have thoughts and concerns they want the whole team to know, but people won’t share their inmost thoughts unless they believe it’s safe to do so.
-Iteration retrospectives don’t have enough time to slowly build rapport and safety.
+Most people have thoughts and concerns they want the whole team to know, but people wonâ€™t share their inmost thoughts unless they believe itâ€™s safe to do so.
+Iteration retrospectives donâ€™t have enough time to slowly build rapport and safety.

 Therefore: Let repetition and familiarity build safety over time.
 Use safer (more anonymous) mechanisms at first and move to more open ones as people become comfortable.

 Related Patterns: Bag Check(3) provides a means of getting over uncertainty about the benefits.
 Anonymous Responses(4) provides a way to let people say hard truths; Safety Blanket(6) provides another way.
 You can move to a more Open Format(5) as people trust each other more.

 ### Safety: Bag Check (3)
-In extremely sensitive situations, people may have concerns that they’re not willing to ignore.
-But if they don’t set them aside and cooperate, the team can’t do its job at all.
-People can’t wait a week or two to resolve this.
+In extremely sensitive situations, people may have concerns that theyâ€™re not willing to ignore.
+But if they donâ€™t set them aside and cooperate, the team canâ€™t do its job at all.
+People canâ€™t wait a week or two to resolve this.

 Therefore: Each day, let people have a brief, structured chance to express their concerns, and temporarily set them aside.

 Example: Some teams use a "bag check" or "parking lot" protocol, where they explicitly identify concerns at the start of the day, but then set them aside to work.
-At the end of the day, there’s another meeting where people can "reclaim their bag" (if it’s still a concern) or "abandon their bag" (if the concern has dissipated).
+At the end of the day, thereâ€™s another meeting where people can "reclaim their bag" (if itâ€™s still a concern) or "abandon their bag" (if the concern has dissipated).
 This lets the team acknowledge their concerns, but still work.

-Example: Scrum teams have a daily meeting where people tell what they did yesterday, what they intend to do today, and what’s in their way.
+Example: Scrum teams have a daily meeting where people tell what they did yesterday, what they intend to do today, and whatâ€™s in their way.
 (XP teams often use a similar "stand-up" meeting.)

 Example: The Core Protocols (Software for Your Head) have explicit protocols for Check In and Check Out, so people can tell the team when they are engaged or not.

 ### Safety: Anonymous Responses (4)
 Saying nothing feels safest, but deprives the team of a chance to learn and improve.
-It’s hard to be the first to speak.
-It’s hard to understand other people’s perspectives.
+Itâ€™s hard to be the first to speak.
+Itâ€™s hard to understand other peopleâ€™s perspectives.

 Therefore: Use anonymous or semi-anonymous techniques to make it safe to communicate things it might not feel safe to say out loud.

 Example: A technique for anonymous responses would be to have each person write a topic on a card, then have the facilitator shuffle the cards, read them, write the topic on a chart, and destroy the cards.

 Example: A technique for semi-anonymous responses would be to have each person write a topic on a sticky note, then walk to the chart and place the note where they think it belongs.
-Someone determined to break the anonymity could watch for handwriting, or see who put what where, but it mostly lets people act "as if" they don’t know who wrote what.
+Someone determined to break the anonymity could watch for handwriting, or see who put what where, but it mostly lets people act "as if" they donâ€™t know who wrote what.

 Related Patterns: Expect to be able to move to a more Open Format(5) as people build trust over time.